rodneyshupe/Cookbook/Recipes/Salads/CreamyButtermilkColeslaw.rst

 Directions
 ----------

-1. Toss shredded cabbage and 1 teaspoon salt in colander or large mesh strainer set over medium bowl.
-Let stand until cabbage wilts, at least 1 hour or up to 4 hours.
-Rinse cabbage under cold running water.
-Press, but do not squeeze, to drain; pat dry with paper towels.
-Place wilted cabbage and carrot in large bowl.
+1. Toss the shredded cabbage and 1 teaspoon salt in a colander or large mesh strainer set over a medium bowl.
+Let stand until the cabbage wilts, at least 1 hour or up to 4 hours.
+Rinse under cold running water, then press, but do not squeeze, to drain and pat dry with paper towels.
+Place the wilted cabbage and carrot in a large bowl.
-2. Stir buttermilk, mayonnaise, sour cream, shallot, parsley, vinegar, sugar, mustard, 1/4 teaspoon salt, and pepper together in small bowl.
+2. Stir the buttermilk, mayonnaise, sour cream, shallot, parsley, vinegar, sugar, mustard, 1/4 teaspoon salt, and pepper together in a small bowl.
-   Pour dressing over cabbage and toss to combine; refrigerate until chilled, about 30 minutes.
+   Pour the dressing over the cabbage and toss to combine, then refrigerate until chilled, about 30 minutes.
 (Coleslaw can be refrigerated for up to 3 days.)